 Prevent unwanted litters by spaying and neutering or confining your dogs.

-Key City Kennel Club is anxious to be able to safely begin training classes following COVID 19 guidelines.
+Please click "desktop view" on your phone to see much more!
 Please check class start dates on the class schedule page carefully.
-Classes may be limited to allow space for mandated distancing.
+Classes may be limited to allow space for mandated distancing during COVID restrictions.